-At least three examiners must certify to the success or failure of the student in the examination, and the results of the examination must be submitted promptly to the Associate Dean of Office of Graduate Studies on the "Report of Comprehensive Examination form.
+At least three examiners must certify to the success or failure of the student in the examination, and the results of the examination must be submitted promptly to the Dean for Graduate Studies on the "Report of Comprehensive Examination form.
 A simple majority determines whether the student has passed or failed.
 A student may repeat the examination once after a failure, provided that at least four calendar months have lapsed since the previous examination.
-A third trial is not allowed unless extreme extenuating circumstances are demonstrated by the department to the Associate Dean, Office of Graduate Studies.
+A third trial is not allowed unless extreme extenuating circumstances are demonstrated by the department to the Dean, for Graduate Studies.